awez/amirrajan.github.com/a-dark-room/index.md

 >What was a simple and elegant game should not have been messed with.
 I regret spending $2 on such a mess.
 Not only is the UI counter-intuitive and clumsy, but the mobile designer took far too much creative license in altering the original statistics and proportions put in place by Michael Townsend, original designer.
 Additionally, there is a bug that results in permanent thieves with no way to deter them, making the game essentially unplayable.

 What do I do?
 I played through the game hundreds of times.
 Meticulously place every button, every interaction.
 There was no bug in the thieves, I checked 10 times to make sure (just impatience on the part of the player, and unlucky random number generation).
 One bad review offsets 100 good ones.
 To this day I feel the pains of this review.
 I see it as incredibly brutal.
 Empathy was something I've learned through my time as an independent developer.
 I understood how frustrating it is to pay for an app and get delivered "shit".
-So I apologized on this "support" page.
+So I apologized on this support page.
 I have no idea if blewis1234 will ever read anything on this page.
 But I hope at some point, he'll re-rate the game.

 **Nov 26, 2013: Game Back Story, an Apology, and a Post to Hacker News**